 The previous equation derives LST from one single observing channel.
-In order to better constrain the inversion problem, LST will be retrieved using simultaneously a larger number of frequency channels.
+In order to better constrain the inversion problem, LST is retrieved using simultaneously a larger number of frequency channels.
 This allows to better take into account the atmospheric absorption and emissivity variations in the retrieval [RD-50], similar to the infrared retrievals, where the double-channel algorithms are more suitable to deal with the atmospheric absorption and emissivity effects.
-If the retrieval uses all channels listed in Table 1, there will then be seven measurement equations similar to the previous equation, and estimating the LST requires solving the corresponding system of equations.
+If the retrieval uses all channels listed in Table 24, there will then be seven measurement equations similar to the previous equation, and estimating the LST requires solving the corresponding system of equations.

 In practice, instead of solving the system of equations for each observation, the LST retrieval is based on approximating the relationship between the brightness temperatures and the LST by a non-linear regression, with the coefficients of the regression determined with a calibration database [RD-50].
 To deal with the emissivity variation and further improve the regression, pre-calculated microwave monthly mean emissivity estimates are also used as regressors, together with the brightness temperatures.
-Concerning the atmosphere, no regressors related to the temperature or water vapour are further added, but the information is introduced into the regression by the brightness temperature variations of the 22 GHz channel, which is close to a water vapour line and therefore sensitive to changes in atmospheric conditions.
+Concerning land surface temperature cci End-To-End ECV Uncertainty Budget Ref.: Version: LST-CCI-D2.3-E3UB 3.0 WP2.5- DEL-2.3 Date: Page: 10-Feb-2023 55 the atmosphere, no regressors related to the temperature or water vapour are further added, but the information is introduced into the regression by the brightness temperature variations of the 22 GHz channel, which is close to a water vapour line and therefore sensitive to changes in atmospheric conditions.